velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 I take a slow sip, letting the rich flavors warm my mouth.
 I close my eyes. *"Ahh,"* I murmur.
 "You're right.
 This is really good."

-"I'm so glad you like it."
+"I am pleased you like it."
 Taya tousles my hair as she stands, walks over to the range.
 She flicks a switch and lifts a small pot off the burner.
 "Dinner's ready.
 No, don't get up, love; I'll pour you a bowl."

 "Oh!
 Thank you."
 I take the warm bowl gratefully, dip a spoon into the soup.
 It's the first food I've eaten in over a day and it tastes so good, I can't help but shovel it down.